DOB/DOD: July 23, 1925 (Pemberwich, NY) – July 2, 2004 (Norwalk, CT); 78 years old

 (pronounced fur-‘zher)

 The Belgian fourragére may be awarded by the Belgian Government if a unit was cited twice in the order of the day.
-Award of the fourragére is not automatic and requires a specific decree of the Belgian Government.
-The fourragére is the same colors as the ribbon for the Croix de Guerre.
-A streamer is displayed on the organizational flag/guidon to indicate award of the Croix de Guerre.
+The award of the fourragére is not automatic and requires a specific decree of the Belgian Government.
+The fourragére is the same color as the ribbon for the Croix de Guerre.
+A streamer is displayed on the organizational flag/guidon to indicate the award of the Croix de Guerre.
 The streamer is the same color and pattern as the ribbon for the medal.
 Army units may display the Croix de Guerre on ceremonial occasions by pinning it on the streamer.
-In addition, the fourragére may be displayed on the guidon for ceremonial occasions as shown in Chapter 9, Army Regulation (AR) 840-10.
+In addition, the fourragére may be displayed on the guidon for ceremonial occasions, as shown in Chapter 9, Army Regulation (AR) 840-10.
 The Belgian Fourragére is authorized for permanent wear only.
 Personnel temporarily assigned to a unit which was awarded the fourragére may not wear the fourragére.

 NOTE: Tec 5 Stempien also received the European African Middle Eastern Theater Campaign Ribbon and the World War II victory medal.